gokhanmeteerturk/adaptive-shots/README.md

 ## Overview

-Adaptive Shots is a Python package that turns your prompts into <ins>few-shots prompts</ins> on the fly.
+Adaptive Shots is a Python package that turns your prompts into <ins>few-shot prompts</ins> on the fly.

 It automatically selects the most relevant prompt&answer pairs from the database based on what worked well before.
 Adaptive-shots package uses [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) algorithm [UCB1-Tuned](https://homes.di.unimi.it/~cesabian/Pubblicazioni/ml-02.pdf) and learns from user feedback to improve its selections over time by using the numerical feedback as a reward.